Dinner Plain Dog Friendly Travel Guide

 Many people find their dog is most comfortable in the snow in a set of dog boots to prevent damage to their pads such as cracking, drying and frost bite (issues that can occur according to the American Kennel Club).

-That been said anecdotally on dog travel pages in Australia some people report their dogs, particulary those who are better suited to cold environments, are more than happy to romp around for a short amount of time boot free.
+That being said, anecdotally on dog travel pages in Australia some people report their dogs, particularly those who are better suited to cold environments, are more than happy to romp around for a short amount of time boot free.

-Otherwise if you want to get out and about for a longer time its worthing considering the purchase (chat with your vet for advice on the risk).
+Otherwise, if you want to get out and about for a longer time its worth considering the purchase (chat with your vet for advice on the risk).

 Jackets

-Dog jackets may be an appropriate choice if your going to spending time outdoors in the snow.
+Dog jackets may be an appropriate choice if you’re going to spending time outdoors in the snow.